Goge052215/VorTeX/README.md

   - Check environment variables and MATLAB's path settings.

 - **Invalid Expression Errors:**
-  - Ensure that your LaTeX or MATLAB expressions are correctly formatted.
+  - Ensure that your $\LaTeX$ or MATLAB expressions are correctly formatted.
   - Verify that all necessary functions are supported and properly replaced.

 ## Contributing